 - Add the toppings.
 Add the toppings you've chosen on top of the egg mixture.
 I like 8 ounces of ham, cubed.
 Sometimes I add mushrooms, too.
-Often, I make half of it for the kids (that's the ham and cheese half at the top) and half of it for Joe and me (that's the half with veggies at the bottom).
+Often, I make half of it for the kids (that's the ham and cheese half at the top) and half of it for Joe and me (that's the half with veggies at the bottom - here's the recipe for that one).
 You could use any veggies or crumbled or diced meats including bacon, sausage, onions, peppers, even hashbrowns.
 Just don't add the cheese yet!

 - Bake the eggs for 30 minutes.

 - Top with cheese.
 As soon as the eggs come out of the oven, sprinkle them with shredded cheese.